MotusWTS/motusClient/inst/doc/upstream_api.md

       e.g.
       curl --data-urlencode json='{"projectID":123,"batchID":111,"nodeDataID":0,"authToken":"XXX"}' https://sgdata.motus.org/data/custom/nodes_for_tag_project

-   - return all CTT node data  from batch `batchID` whose nodeDataID is grater than passed nodeDataID attribute and "relevant to" detections of a tag deployment from project `projectID.
+   - return all CTT node data  from batch `batchID` whose nodeDataID is greater than passed `nodeDataID` attribute and "relevant to" detections of a tag deployment from project `projectID.

    - fields in the returned object are arrays: